 The love for a first car is like no other.
 While you may not have had the greatest car on the block way back in the day, your first vehicle represented freedom, personalization, entertainment and maybe even relationships that you wouldn’t have otherwise had.
+This is why learning to drive is one of the biggest milestones in your life.
+The Right Driving School see it as their pleasure to be able to help people achieve this.
 For Marvin Meyer, it was more than just that, however.
 That’s because his first car, this now custom 1957 Bel Air 2-door hardtop, meant being further launched into an automotive passion that started early on and has lasted a lifetime!
+Of course, if you are lucky to own such a classy car yourself, you still need to make sure it is properly insured.
+A good starting point could be a comparison site like http://moneyexpert.com/.
+Then you can be free to enjoy your car.

 Photos & Words: Lindsey Fisher